 As cat owners, we often marvel at our pets’ mysterious behaviors, but we sometimes forget that their world is experienced primarily through their noses.
 A cat’s sense of smell is roughly 14 times stronger than a human’s, meaning that a scent you find “refreshing” might feel like an olfactory assault to your feline companion.

-Understanding which smells cats hate isn’t just about avoiding a turned-up nose; it’s about creating a stress-free environment and, in some cases, protecting them from actual toxicity.
+Understanding which smells cats hate isn’t just about avoiding a turned-up nose; it’s about creating a stress-free environment and, in some cases, recognizing genuine toxicity risks.

 Veterinary Note: While using natural scents can be a helpful way to set boundaries (like keeping a cat out of a garden), always prioritize your cat’s safety.
 Never force a cat to endure a concentrated scent, and consult your vet if you notice signs of respiratory distress or skin irritation.